NuSTAR observations of the young, energetic radio pulsar PSR B1509-58: Discussion

 We also compared the results of our observations with previous X-ray observations and summarize the comparison in Table \ref{ta:x-ray}.
 A simple extrapolation of the observation results of {\em OSSE} (50 keV--5 MeV), {\em Ginga} (3--60 keV), {\em RXTE} (2--250 keV) and {\em WELCOME} (94--240 keV) into our energy range predicts a pulsed flux of $\sim$1.26$\times10^{-10}$, $\sim$1.50$\times10^{-10}$, $\sim$2.20$\times10^{-10}$ and $\sim$3.14$\times10^{-10}$ erg cm$^{-2}$ s$^{-1}$, respectively.
 The pulsed fluxes predicted by {\em OSSE} and {\em Ginga} are consistent with our {\em NuSTAR} flux in 3--79 keV, while {\em RXTE} and {\em WELCOME} each predict a pulsed flux of $\sim$2 and $\sim$3 times larger than our {\em NuSTAR} flux.
 Note that cross-calibration discrepancies among {\em NuSTAR}, {\em Ginga} and {\em RXTE} against the Crab nebula have been found. {\em NuSTAR} was reported to measure the Crab spectrum $\sim$15\% lower than {\em Ginga} and {\rm RXTE} (\citealt{madsen2015calibration}; \citealt{2005SPIE.5898...22K}).
 Also {\em NuSTAR} has an uncertainty of $\sim$5\% on its absolute flux measurement, and the Crab flux could change by a few percent per year (\citealt{2041-8205-727-2-L40}).
 Furthermore, the {\em Ginga} (3--60 keV), {\em RXTE} (2--250 keV), {\em WELCOME} (94--240 keV) and {\em OSSE} (50 keV--5 MeV) observations were reported to fit with simple power-law models.
 Their photon indices were $1.30\pm0.05$ ({\em Ginga}; \citealt{1993AIPC..280..213K}), $1.358\pm0.014$ ({\em RXTE}; \citealt{marsden1997x}), $1.64^{+0.43}_{-0.42}$ ({\em WELCOME}; \citealt{1994ApJ...428..284G}) and $1.68\pm0.09$ ({\em OSSE}; \citealt{1994ApJ...434..288M}) (Table \ref{ta:x-ray}).
 This indicates that the pulsed spectrum becomes softer as energy increases, consistent with the behavior of our logpar model.

-Figure \ref{fig:x-ray} shows a comparison of the best-fit energy spectrum from our {\em NuSTAR} observations with those of the four previous X-ray observations. {\em RXTE} and {\em WELCOME} are above our 3$\sigma$ ranges, while {\em Ginga} and {\em OSSE} are within 3$\sigma$ from our {\em NuSTAR} spectrum.
+Figure \ref{fig:x-ray} shows a comparison of the best-fit energy spectrum from our {\em NuSTAR} observations with those of the four previous X-ray observations. {\em OSSE} is within 3$\sigma$ from our {\em NuSTAR} spectrum, while {\em RXTE}, {\em WELCOME} and {\em Ginga} do not agree well with our new {\it NuSTAR} measurements.
+This perhaps is due to the cross-calibration issues between instruments described earlier in this section, since the source flux has been very stable over a long period (\citealt{2011ApJ...742...31L}).
 Note that the uncertainty of the model increases dramatically with energy.

 In their broadband spectral analysis, \citet{2001A&A...375..397C} claimed that a smooth logarithmic parabolic model could represent the spectrum well up to 30 MeV, but must break more rapidly afterwards.
 However, our result shows that a logarithmic parabolic function can represent the spectrum well up to 500 MeV.
 Moreover, one interesting feature of the broadband energy spectrum is its peak energy.
 According to Equation \ref{eq:logpar}, the energy flux should have a maximum at the following energy: